majdiJ/simple-pykv/README.md

 On first server run, if `config.json` is missing, a default config file will be created in the current directory (`simple-pykv`) along with a storage folder for on-disk projects.

 If authentication is enabled, API keys will be generated and shown in the console.
 If `save_api_key_to_config` is `true`, the plaintext API keys will also be saved in `config.json`.
 Otherwise, they will only be shown in the console once,  **store them safely!** (Read the [Configuration](#configuration) section for details and information about API key management.)

+> **Important:** Running the server without proper configuration, security settings, and API key management will expose your server to potential security risks.
+Please read the [Configuration](#configuration), [Running the server](#running-the-server) and [Ensuring security](#ensuring-security) sections carefully before deploying the server publicly.

 ---